-California overtime law requires employers to pay 1.5x the hourly wage after 40 hours of work per week is reached.
-It requires double the hourly wage after 12 hours in a workday.
+California overtime law and overtime calculations require employers to pay 1.5x the hourly wage after 40 hours of work per week is reached.
+It requires double time as the hourly wage after 12 hours in a workday.
 See the table below for more detailed specifications.

-Most employees are entitled to overtime compensation for working more than 40 hours a week, or more than eight hours in a day.
-California's overtime laws can be confusing for both employees and employers.
+Most California employees are entitled to overtime compensation for working more than a 40-hour workweek, or more than eight hours in a day.
+The State of California's overtime laws can be confusing for both employees and employers.
 There are many exceptions and exemptions from these rules.
 Miscalculating over time can be a costly mistake.
 It's worth your time and money to learn the basics of when you qualify for overtime under California overtime laws.

 California Overtime Law Summary

 This chart highlights key provisions of California's overtime laws.

 State and Federal Statutes

 Overtime pay of 1.5x the employee's regular rate of pay:

 Overtime pay of double the employee's regular rate of pay:

 If your employer wrongfully withheld overtime pay, you may have the right to: